libretro/docs/docs/guides/roms-playlists-thumbnails.md

 RetroArch retrieves thumbnails from [a server](https://thumbnails.libretro.com/) that is updated periodically with imports from the Libretro thumbnail repository on github.
 After a pull request is approved for a contribution, some time may pass before the updates are sent to the server.
 The final server update must occur before you and other users will see your contribution in RetroArch playlists.

 ## Custom logos/icons for playlist items
 RetroArch versions later than 1.19.1 include an option for the XMB menu driver to display custom per-game icons/logos in the playlist, instead of the default content icon, see [this example](https://github.com/libretro/RetroArch/pull/16758#issuecomment-2211771227).
-The required file/subfolder format follows the same pattern as [custom thumbnails](#custom-thumbnails): create a folder called `Named_Logos` alongside the `Named_Boxarts` (etc) thumbnail subfolder, and put the logo image files there with base filenames that match the associated game's displayed name in the RetroArch playlist.
+The required file and subfolder format follows the same pattern as [custom thumbnails](#custom-thumbnails).

+- Create a folder called `Named_Logos` alongside the `Named_Boxarts` thumbnail subfolder for the intended playlist
+- Put the logo image files there with base filenames that match the associated game's displayed name in the RetroArch playlist.

 Logo support is only possible with XMB menu driver, and the online thumbnail repositories do not contain logo collections.